7 Best Automated Trading Platforms In Australia (2025)

 Pros.

-What makes Eightcap truly unique is their partnership with Capitalise.ai – a groundbreaking platform that lets you build automated strategies using plain English commands.
+What makes Eightcap stand out is its partnership with Capitalise.ai – a platform that lets you build automated strategies using plain English.

 Cons.